 • Harlan was fiercely loyal to his friends—possibly because he knew he didn’t make it easy to be his friend in the first place.
 Even when there were falling outs (and there were quite a few), he never, to my knowledge, betrayed any of the trusts they had placed in him, even after one or another had died.
 He knew virtually all of the important and influential creators in our field extremely well—as well as many actors, directors, and producers, too—and knew about all the skeletons in their closets and where the metaphorical bodies were buried.
 I tried several times to convince him that an unvarnished book describing his relationships and observations would be invaluable: no luck.
 He wouldn’t have it: it would have been a betrayal.
 A lot of history—and a lot of secrets—were interred with Harlan.
 Which undoubtedly is the way he wanted it.

-• He made no bones in describing how being mercilessly bullied throughout his childhood had a profound impact on the man he became.
-Whenever he said or did something particularly outrageous, plenty of people would chalk it down to an out-of-control ego or would question whether he had some undiagnosed condition or something—”no normal person behaved that way; something had to be wrong, right?”
-And, sure, Harlan talked about seeing doctors about depression and anger later in life, but many of his outbursts were responses to disrespectful or mendacious behavior from others.
-I can’t help but believe that many of those perplexed or outraged would conveniently ignore his history of adolescent traumas that he had talked and written about for years as having life-long effects (including the death of his father when he was 14).
+• He was not hesitant in describing how being mercilessly bullied throughout his childhood had a profound impact on the man he became.
+Whenever he said or did something particularly outrageous, plenty of people would chalk it down to an out-of-control ego or would question whether he had some undiagnosed condition: “No ‘normal’ person behaved that way; something had to be wrong, right?”
+And, sure, Harlan talked about seeing doctors about deep depression and anger later in life; friends would suspect that he was bipolar, but gentle suggestions that he might benefit from professional help were angrily rebuffed.
+But to be fair, even if he was bipolar many of his outbursts—even if they were disproportionate—were responses to purposely insulting, disrespectful or mendacious behavior from others.
+Being the butt of someone else’s joke was intolerable to him and sure to illicit a reaction.
+I can’t help but believe that many of those perplexed or outraged would conveniently ignore his history of adolescent traumas that he had talked and written about for years as having life-long effects (especially the death of his father when he was 14).
 He once wrote, “Each of us moves through life shadowed by childhood memories.
 We never forget.
 We are bent and shaped and changed by those ancient fears and hatreds.
 They are the mortal dreads that in a million small ways block us off or drive us toward our destiny.”
 When he was picked on in some way or made the butt of a joke, whether by friend or foe (and that happened often as an adult, even at ceremonies meant to honor him), his first reaction was to strike back, regardless of the consequences.
-At heart, Harlan was always the super smart, small Jewish kid who had to fight tooth and nail to survive, to be taken seriously, to be heard, to stand out: the hard survival lessons painfully and repeatedly learned in childhood became so ingrained that they affected his behavior for the rest of his life, for good and, sometimes, for bad.
+At heart, Harlan was always the super smart, small Jewish kid who had to fight tooth and nail to survive, to be taken seriously, to stand out, to be heard: the hard survival lessons painfully and repeatedly learned in childhood became so ingrained that they affected his behavior for the rest of his life, for good and, sometimes, for bad.

 • When I was going through the wasteful, bitter divorce and custody battle with my ex (who had a particularly unscrupulous, opportunistic attorney who eventually lost their license to practice law: trust me, the Bar does listen to complaints) Harlan wrote the story “Anywhere But Here, With Anybody But You” for me as a show of support.
 He and I had talked about what had been going on and some of the incidents described in the story—fictionalized and filtered by artistic license—actually mirrored some of my experiences (except for the husband kicking the cat at the end, which was all made-up-Harlan-storytelling, not me; I love cats, but he was a dog guy and hated them).